-These recommendations are based on NAEP data regarding students' course-taking patterns in 12th grade.
-If these patterns change substantially after 2009, the recommendations should be reconsidered.
+\ These distributions are based on NAEP data regarding students' course-taking patterns in 12th grade.
+If these patterns change substantially, the distributions should be reconsidered.

 DISTRIBUTION OF ITEMS BY SCIENCE PRACTICE

 The item distribution for the four science practices, as measured by percentage of student response time at each grade level, should have the following approximate allocations: